freealise/freealise/ar/README.md

 lightgl csg for 3d drawing in ar with opencv; spheres, cylinders and earcut
   two sides of sphere (~skybox) with displacement vectors,
   points at 0 depth are the same as on the other side,
   layers are separate objects
-  (morph the color, normal / depth map by uv)
+  (spline interpolate the color, normal / depth map by uv in time)